 Although open year-round, winter and wet seasons have unpredictable weather conditions.
 The park’s peak season is considered to be spring to fall.
 The permit fee for intimate ceremonies is $50.
 For more information, visit https://www.nps.gov/olym/planyourvisit/permitsandreservations.htm.

-Because of their status in the craft beer industry, the Pelican Pub & Brewery is known to serve world-renowned food-and-beer pairings that maximize each other’s flavors.
+Because of its status in the craft beer industry, the Pelican Pub & Brewery is known to serve world-renowned food-and-beer pairings that maximize each other’s flavors.
 They have an in-house wedding planner that will manage every aspect of the process, even if you are planning your wedding states away.

 34. Pictured Rocks National Lakeshore, Michigan